traianrdu/ReinforcementRobot/README.md

-# Reinforcement & Intelligent Cart
+# Reinforcement Learning & Intelligent Cart

 This application will create an environment for training a DQN algorithm.